pmcmal/oilsky-g88/README.md

->  [!Tip]
+[!TIP]

-> ☕ If I helped, give me a tip, I spent several evenings on it :) https://tipped.pl/pmcmalec
+☕ If I helped, give me a tip, I spent several evenings on it :) https://tipped.pl/pmcmalec